muratk3n/thirdwave/en/README.md

 ---

 This Woke is broke.
-Movie's minority actor is complaining WTF
+Movie's main minority actor is complaining WTF

 "@WIRED